-What ultimately happens to all of the materials my partner and I purchase with
+What ultimately happens to all of the materials my partner and I purchase with our project budget?

 You and your partner will have a budget of up to $1,000 for materials.
 Anything you purchase from that budget that does not appear in your final prototype will remain the property of Syracuse University.
-You are free to retain your final prototype, once we have completed all photography and videography required for promoting the Invention Factory program.
+You are free to retain your final prototype, once we have completed all photography and videography required for promoting the Invent@SU program.

 Must I work with a partner?

-Yes, we can expect some of these issues to arise, just as they do in the “real world.”
+Yes, we can expect some of these issues to arise, just as they do in the real world.
 We will deal with such problems as they arise.

 Is this program only open to students in engineering and industrial design students?

 No!
 The program is open to all current Syracuse University undergraduate students.

 Will there be classes?

 Yes, there will be a few single session classes in things like using a laser cutter, how to research prior art, writing a patent application.
 They will be informally structured, with no tests or grades.
 Mostly this program is about giving you the support and resources to develop an invention without distractions.